Written Publications

 Introducing the Live Human Signposts Project

 There is a lot of darkness in our world.
 There is a need for change.
 What can bring hope is that there are already many individuals, organizations and networks that are realizing and spreading change.
-Oftentimes these individuals, and initiatives, are not known by people that are not affiliated with alternative networks.
-With great compassion,
+Oftentimes these individuals, and initiatives, are not known by people that are not affiliated with

 Read More »